We can determine different constraints with a formatted csv file as follows:

 Positions that cannot be traded.
 All the positions subjected to this constraint need to be labelled in the portfolio with the same "Type" used in the constraint specification:

-The portfolio to be optimized would required the labels for positions that are not supposed to be traded to be "non_tradable".
+The portfolio to be optimized would require the labels for positions that are not supposed to be traded to be "non_tradable".
 Any label can be used but users need to enforce consistency with the constraint specification file:

 Constraint 2: (Absolute limit on each security from a Type)